Wirtschaftsunternehmen NAYAVITA s.r.o., mit Sitz in Radniční 133/1, České Budějovice, 370 01 Tschechische Republik

 - Before sending the order to the seller, the buyer is allowed to check and change the data that the buyer has entered in the order, even with regard to the buyer’s ability to detect and correct errors made when entering data into the order.
-The buyer sends the order to the seller by clicking on the button „CONFIRM ORDER“.
+The buyer sends the order to the seller by clicking on the button „CONFIRM ORDER & PAY“.
 The data listed in the order are deemed correct by the seller.
-Immediately after receiving the order, the seller will confirm this receipt to the buyer by e-mail to the buyer’s e-mail address specified in the user account or in the order (hereinafter refered to as „buyer’s e-mail address“).
+Immediately after receiving the order, the seller will confirm this receipt to the buyer by e-mail to the buyer’s e-mail address specified in the user account or in the order (hereinafter referred to as „buyer’s e-mail address“).

 - Depending on the nature of the order (quantity of goods, purchase price, estimated shipping costs), the seller is always entitled to ask the buyer for additional confirmation of the order (for example, in writing or by telephone).